Discordian Buddhism is a single grain of rice with a side of apple.

 No, it's a secular spiritual practice disguised as a joke disguised as a religion.

 Yes, it is.
-It's also the name of a philosophy developed by Hans Vaihinger.
+It's also the philosophical idea developed by Hans Vaihinger.
 Essentially, it states that reality is so impossibly complicated, and since it's impossible to actually know anything for sure, it falls to society to behave "as if" certain agreed-upon tenets were true.
-In the case of Discordian Buddhism, we proceed in our faith as if the historical Buddha existed, and that's good enough for me.
-We also behave "As If" the story of Eris, the Apple of Discord, and the Original Snub are true.
+In the case of Discordian Buddhism, we proceed in our faith as if the historical Buddha existed, and as if Chaos Buddha exists, and that's good enough for us.

 I thought you'd never ask.
 Here we go.

 Buddhism teaches that all people are inherently Buddhas.